 SIAKI: So there are a lot of reasons why you might like the look of someone.
 It's different for everyone.

-MOLLY BLOOM: And that's great.
+MOLLY BLOOM: Great.
 We can all listen to our own feelings about what and who we like.
 It's a part of who we are.
-So, Siaki, why do you think a crush is called a crush?
+So Siaki, why do you think a crush is called a crush?

 SIAKI: Maybe a crush is called a crush because you feel crushed when you like someone.

-SIAKI: Maybe it's if they don't like you back or something.
+SIAKI: Maybe it's like if they don't like you back or something.

-MOLLY BLOOM: Yeah.
-If they don't like you back, it could feel crushing.
-I also feel like maybe it's because there are just so many different feelings that you kind of feel crushed under the weight of all those different feelings you're feeling.
+MOLLY BLOOM: Yeah, if they don't like you back, it could feel crushing.
+I also feel like, maybe it's because there are just so many different feelings that you feel like crushed under the weight of all those different feelings you're feeling.
 Well, before we get to that crushing part of a crush, it's time for your ears to fall in love with the--

 [SYNTHESIZER CHIME]